How to Boost Your Wi-Fi Signal: Compare TP-Link Range Extender, Powerline, and Mesh Solutions

-Note: Like wireless routers, range extenders also suffer from interference from obstacles such as concrete walls, metal objects, and microwaves.
-To avoid such obstacles for the best wireless performance.
-All TP-Link range extenders have a Signal LED to indicate the signal strength a range extender gets from the main router, which can help you find the best location for your extender.
+Note: Like wireless routers, range extenders can experience interference from obstacles such as concrete walls, metal objects, and microwaves.
+All TP-Link range extenders include a Signal LED that indicates the strength of the connection to the main router, helping you find the best placement.
+If you run into connection problems, see What's the solution if my TP-Link range extender can't connect to my router properly?

-Note: Both powerline adapters will need to be on the same electrical circuit.
-If your home is wired on multiple circuits, you’ll need to check that the section of your home with the router and the section you want to add coverage to are on the same circuit.
+Note: Both powerline adapters must be on the same electrical circuit.
+If your home runs on multiple circuits, verify that the areas you want to connect share the same circuit before purchasing.

 When Deco works with the existing router, here are two typical connection structures.